21 Day New Zealand North to South Private Guided Tour

 Stay 2 nights in Paihia, Bay of Islands.

-Relax and enjoy your day in the Bay of Islands.
-For a great day trip, hop on the ferries from Paihia (passenger ferry) or Opua (vehicle ferry) to Russell.
-Russell is a significant place in New Zealand’s history, being New Zealand’s first European settlement and sea port, while Okiato, near Russell was New Zealand’s first capital.
+In the afternoon, you might like your guide to take you to Russell.
+Russell is a significant place in New Zealand’s history, being New Zealand’s first European settlement and sea port, while Okiato, near Russell, was New Zealand’s first capital.
 Russell is also home to the Duke of Marlborough, New Zealand’s first licensed hotel and pub, which has been refreshing rascals and reprobates since 1827!
-The pub is located on the waterfront in Russell – why not sit back and relax on the verandah overlooking the bay.
+The pub is located on the waterfront in Russell—why not sit back and relax on the verandah overlooking the bay?

 Day 4 Coromandel Peninsula